9 Free Research Proposal Templates (with Examples)

 This is the core of the proposal altogether.
 Here, you basically fill the blank spaces which are left after outlining the scope of the project.
 To do this, write the details under each topic or step you have already delineated above.
 Be detailed and thorough in warding off any likely ambiguities.

-A typical research proposal has to comprise the following items:
+A typical proposal has to comprise the following items:

-• Purpose of a research proposal – This is a summary of the need which your research endeavors to solve.
+• Purpose – This is a summary of the need which your research endeavors to solve.

 • Title page – It is the first page of the proposal that displays the name of the author, the title of the research, its publisher, edition (if any), and the subtitle.

-• Introduction – The introduction summarizes the nature of the research, its scope, objectives, and the timelines within which it is to happen.
+• Introduction – The introduction summarizes its nature, its scope, objectives, and the timelines within which it is to happen.

-• Research design and methods – These are the strategies which you the researcher aims at adopting to be able to solve the problem or meet the particular need at hand.
+• Design and methods – These are the strategies which you the researcher aims at adopting to be able to solve the problem or meet the particular need at hand.

 • Implications and contribution to knowledge – In what ways will the research you have at hand contribute to knowledge and the advancement of humanity?

-• Reference list or bibliography – These are the lists of sources from which you derive your basis for further research.
+• Reference list or bibliography – These are the lists of sources from which you derive your basis.

-• Research schedule – It is a breakdown of the timeline within which you are to carry out the research and submit the final outcomes.
+• Schedule – It is a breakdown of the timeline within which you are to carry out the research and submit the final outcomes.

 • Budget – Each research has to be funded by money.
-In this section, you basically state how much money you need plus how you plan to use the amounts to tackle specific segments of the research.
+In this section, you basically state how much money you need plus how you plan to use the amounts to tackle specific segments.

 • Purpose of a research proposal